awsdocs/amazon-translate-developer-guide/doc_source/translate-api-permissions-ref.md

-# Amazon Translate API Permissions: Actions, Resources, and Conditions Reference<a name="translate-api-permissions-ref"></a>
+# Amazon Translate API permissions: Actions, resources, and conditions reference<a name="translate-api-permissions-ref"></a>

 Use the following table as a reference when writing a permissions policy that you can attach to an IAM identity \(an identity\-based policy\)\.
 The list includes each Amazon Translate API operation, the corresponding action for which you can grant permissions, and the AWS resource for which you can grant the permissions\.
 You specify the actions in the policy's `Action` field, and you specify the resource value in the policy's `Resource` field\.